Frequently Asked Questions

 How and when do I pay you?

-I ask that the full balance is paid in cash or by bank transfer at any point on the night or beforehand that suits you, but before I begin.
-The main reason for this is that I prefer not to have to disturb customers at the end of an occasion, when they may still be talking to their guests.
-If you wish to make alternative arrangements, this must be discussed and agreed between us at the time of booking.
+Payment is made in cash or by bank transfer, on the day or at any point beforehand that suits you, but before I begin.
+I prefer not to have to disturb customers at the end of an occasion, when they may still be talking to their guests.
+If you wish to propose alternative arrangements, they must be discussed and agreed between us at the time of booking and I will confirm them in writing.

 Can you stay later if we're having fun?